yogeshhegde/processor-sdk-doc/source/linux/Release_Specific/Processor_SDK_Linux_Release_Notes.rst

 .. rubric:: Documentation
    :name: documentation

--  :ref:`PLSDK-SDG-label`: Provides information on features, functions, delivery package and, compile tools for the Processor SDK Linux release.
+-  :ref:`processor-sdk-linux-software-developers-guide`: Provides information on features, functions, delivery package and, compile tools for the Processor SDK Linux release.
 This also provides detailed information regarding software elements and software infrastructure to allow developers to start creating applications.
--  :ref:`PLSDK-GSG-label`: Provides information on getting the software and running examples/demonstrations bundled in the SDK.
+-  :ref:`processor-sdk-linux-getting-started-guide`: Provides information on getting the software and running examples/demonstrations bundled in the SDK.
 -  **Software Manifest**: Provides license information on software included in the SDK release.
 This document is in the release at